 In preparation for new doctor, they made me schedule a pelvic MRI to get a better picture, and an interesting thing happened.
 I talk about it in this next post: Thoughts On Infertility That Might Piss You Off.

 In June 2015, I finally saw the new reproductive specialist.
 I immediately liked him and he had actually dealt with uterine anomalies before, so, bonus points.

 Doctor: So you need surgery.

 Doctor: You have two completely separate uteruses.
 They are, however, joined by a connective tissue.
 One uterus is entirely too small to ever carry a baby.
 The other, there's a slight possibility but with a high chance of miscarriage, bedrest, premature delivery, and severe complication.
 But we won't even know that til we get in there.
 If you get pregnant in the smaller one, or if you get pregnant in the larger one and it travels to the smaller one via the connective tissue, your uterus bursts and you die.

 Doctor: Soon.
 I need to remove the smaller uterus and clamp off the tissue.

-Let me sum this up: If I get pregnant, there's a likely chance I'll die.
+SUMMARY: If I get pregnant, there's a likely chance I'll die.
 I might remind you that I saw a specialist a year and a half prior to this appointment (the one who screwed up everything) and he never uttered a word about dying as a possibility.
-So yea, besides the fact that I should maybe sue him, this is daunting news.
+So yea, besides the fact that I should maybe sue him, this was daunting news.